-Following a recent restructure, a number of new posts in a variety of disciplines are available in the Council’s Legal Service.
-We are looking for enthusiastic and motivated lawyers to join us in Brent’s impressive Civic Centre, located right next to Wembley Stadium and just a 12 minute train ride from Baker Street and a 21 minute train ride from Kings Cross.
+A number of new posts in a variety of disciplines are available in the Council’s Legal Service.
+We are looking for enthusiastic and motivated lawyers to join us in Brent’s impressive Civic Centre, located right next to Wembley Stadium and just a 12-minute train ride from Baker Street and a 21-minute train ride from Kings Cross.
 So if you are a skilled professional looking for challenging and rewarding work in a demanding but supportive environment, this is the opportunity you have been waiting for.

 In our Children and Adults Social Care team we are looking for a Lawyer specialising in Childcare.

 We are looking for an experienced lawyer used to working with minimum supervision on urgent casework, working closely with social work professionals.